 Above all, the close-out netting is subject to (international) legal risks.
-The bank reviews these legal risks by evaluating the statements included in legal opinions commissioned by national and international associations and prepared by recognised law firms, regarding the validity and enforceability of mutual netting agreements in the case of a counterparty's insolvency based n criteria such as product type, jurisdiction of the registered office and branch office of the counterparty, individual contract supplements and other criteria.
+The bank reviews these legal risks by evaluating the statements included in legal opinions commissioned by national and international associations and prepared by recognised law firms regarding the validity and enforceability of mutual netting agreements in the case of a counterparty's insolvency, based on criteria such as product type, jurisdiction of the registered office and branch office of the counterparty, individual contract supplements and other criteria.
 In doing so, the bank decides for each individual transaction whether or not netting is possible.
 The bank uses eligible bilateral netting arrangements within the meaning of section 206 of the SolvV for all transactions with financial institutions; in many cases there are additional collateral agreements which further reduce the relevant credit risk.
 In contrast, the bank does not use netting relevant for regulatory purposes with other counterparties (e.g. collateral transactions with borrowers).

 For repo transactions, depending on the counterparty, payment or delivery netting is agreed upon; contract documentation for repo transactions also generally provides for close-out netting.
-However the bank does not use the option permitted by regulation to reduce capital requirements for repo transactions, since the considerable efforts for the evaluation of the legal opinions prescribed under the regulatory framework only justify a slight equity reduction.
+However, the bank does not use the option permitted by regulation to reduce capital requirements for repo transactions.